Doula Career Guide

 Duties and responsibilities

-Doulas typically meet with expecting mothers and families a few months before their due date.
-They offer information on what to expect, how to prepare for delivery, and help to develop a birth plan.
-Once the due date nears, they help mothers prepare the household for the baby’s arrival.
+Doulas meet with expectant moms and their families a few months before the baby is due to help them prepare and make a birth plan.
+As the due date gets closer, they help get the home ready for the baby.

 Work environment